Dhruvilpatel27/Mp4Url/readme.md

 ### Assumptions and more:
-for the exercise this box types are considered and there size and type are returned after parsing MOOF, MFHD, TRAF, TFHD,TRUN,UUID,UUID,MDAT
+for the exercise this box types are considered and there size and type are returned after parsing MOOF, MFHD, TRAF, TFHD,TRUN,UUID,UUID,MDAT.

-● The box types MOOF and TRAF only contain other boxes.

-● All other boxes contain payload and do not contain other boxes.
+● The box types MOOF and TRAF only contain other boxes, All other boxes contain payload and do not contain other boxes.

 Maven Dependecy used: Project Reactor

     ```
     <dependency>
            <groupId>io.projectreactor</groupId>